-The ETF Shares of the ETFs are currently listed and trade on the TSX.
-Investors can buy or sell ETF Shares of the ETFs on the TSX through registered brokers and dealers in the province or territory where the investor resides.
+The ETF Shares have been conditionally approved for listing on the TSX.
+Subject to satisfying the TSX's original listing requirements, the ETF Shares will be listed on the TSX.
+Investors will be able to buy or sell ETF Shares on the

+TSX through registered brokers and dealers in the province or territory where the investor resides.
 Investors will incur customary brokerage commissions in buying or selling ETF Shares.